 An FHA loan may have been the right choice at the beginning of your homeownership journey, but the time may come when a conventional loan better fits your needs.
 Refinancing can help you get a better interest rate and terms, as well as eliminate your mortgage insurance premium (MIP) when your home’s equity has reached 20%.

 Can I refinance an FHA loan to a conventional loan?

-Yes, it’s possible to refinance your FHA loan to a conventional loan.
+Yes, it’s possible to refinance your FHA loan to a conventional loan — though you can’t do a cash-out refinance on an FHA loan.
 Refinancing your FHA loan can be a smart choice for many reasons, especially when you have 20% equity in your home.
 When you reach 20% equity, you can refinance to remove your MIP and you won’t have to pay for private mortgage insurance (PMI) on your refinance loan either.

 FHA loans vs. conventional loans

 Unlike an FHA loan, a conventional loan isn’t backed by the government and requires private mortgage insurance (PMI) to protect the lender when the down payment is less than 20%.
 FHA loans also require insurance, which is called the mortgage insurance premium (MIP).